 Fig. 1: Distribution of the techno-economic solar potential for PV deployment based on the Solar PV Roadmap of Singapore 2020.

-While there still remain significant unexploited rooftop spaces, several challenges could hinder the full uptake of its potential, for example competing uses with building utilities (M&E equipment, chillers, antennas) or an increasing trend towards green roofs.
+While there still remain significant unexploited rooftop spaces in Singapore, several challenges could hinder the full uptake of its potential, for example competing uses with building utilities (M&E equipment, chillers, antennas) or an increasing trend towards green roofs.
 Therefore it is ever more important and timely to address the second-largest solar potential shown in Fig. 1, which are façade areas by means of Building-integrated PV (BIPV) or Building-added PV (BAPV), collectively termed BIPV here.
 The techno-economic potential for facades entails an estimated 13.98 km2 of deployable area (~38% of total PV potential), however there are major barriers for the adoption of BIPV, including reluctance from architects due to concerns about aesthetics, higher costs, fire safety and integration complexity.

 Building information modelling (BIM)